solo-io/gloo/docs/content/guides/traffic_management/destination_types/ec2_upstream/_index.md

 ### Key points
 - **Credentials**: each Upstream can be configured with custom credentials which will influence what instances are available for use.
   - User credentials can be passed as an Upstream-specific secret ref or through common AWS environment variables
   - A role can be optionally be included in the Upstream spec.
-If provided, Gloo will assume this role on behalf of the Upstream's user account prior to listing instances.
+If provided, Gloo Edge will assume this role on behalf of the Upstream's user account prior to listing instances.
 This can be a convenient way to manage Upstream-specific access control
 - **Filtering**: tag filters allow you to define which instances should be associated with your Upstream
   - Filters can be specified in terms of tag key or tag key-value matches
   - If multiple filters are specified, an instance must match each filter in order to be associated with the Upstream